After recording six acclaimed albums the trumpeter, singer and composer Andrea Motis makes her solo debut on Impulse! Records with Emotional Dance.

-Chamorro coproduced Emotional Dance with Brian Bacchus and Jay Newland.
-Through Bacchus and Universal Records’ A&R director Jean-Philippe Allard’s sage suggestion, Motis augmented the personnel with a handful of U.S.-based musicians – vibraphonist Warren Wolf, accordionist Gil Goldstein, baritone saxophonist Scott Robinson, percussionist Café Da Silva.
-Three tunes also features the famed American tenor saxophonist Joel Frahm, who’d worked with Motis and Chamorro before.
-“We invited [Joel] to play with us in Barcelona in 2016.
-He was so amazing that we knew we wanted him for this album,” Motis enthuses.
+Emotional Dance is co-produced by Brian Bacchus and Jay Newland (winner of 10 Grammys) and Joan Chamorro.
+And thanks to the wise suggestion of Bacchus and the artistic director of Universal Records, Jean-Philippe Allard, Andrea Motis completes the band with the collaboration of a group of prominent American musicians: vibraphonist Warren Wolf, accordionist Gil Goldstein, baritone saxophonist Scott Robinson and percussionist Café Da Silva.
+The famous American tenor saxophone Joel Frahm, who has previously collaborated with Motis and Chamorro, also participates in three themes.
+“We invited him [Joel] to play with us in Barcelona in 2016.
+His performance was so memorable that we knew that we wanted to have him on the album,” says an enthusiastic Motis.

 On Emotional Dance, Motis’ singing mostly takes center stage.
 She possesses an alluring, supple alto.
 With its subtle vibrato and her succinct phrasing, Motis’ singing has drawn comparisons to such stylists as Billie Holiday and Norah Jones.
 Her vocal prowess reveals itself immediately on Charles Daniels and Richard Whiting’s classic, “He’s Funny That Way,” which opens the disc.
 Perhaps, it’s no coincidence that the jazz standard has long been associated with Lady Day; Motis and her ensemble certainly do the composition justice by underscoring it with a quintessential swing-era shuffle that paves the way for an absorbing solo from Robinson.
 Motis follows his lead by blowing a delightful trumpet solo that accentuates her citrus tone and her assured sense of melodic swing.